Skip to main content

 California Landlord Rights and Responsibilities

 Just like tenants, California landlords have their own legal duties and protections.
-As a property owner, you must:
+As property owners, you must:

 Landlord responsibilities include: